 "One sign that you need a career coach is because you're at a career crossroads," Debra Bednar-Clark, Founder and CEO of DB+co, tells Bustle.
 "The most common feedback I hear from coaches in this scenario is 'I feel like I'm in a soul-sucking position.'
 A 'crossroads' can emerge in many forms, including: you feel stuck in an unfulfilling job; you feel out of control at work (e.g., there's a lack of leadership, management, and communication, lots of changes, and frequent re-orgs); you feel out of alignment with your current role or company (i.e., 'I'm good at this, but it's not really me.'); you know you're capable of more and meant for something greater, but you're not sure where to start, what it is, or how to make it happen."

 Almost everyone has been there at some point: You like or love your job and have put in a lot of time... but you have not gotten a raise.
 A career coach can help.
 "We all want the recognition and compensation that a promotion usually brings, but it's not always obvious how to achieve it," says Wood.
-"Career coaching can help you not only achieve the necessary goals to build a strong case for promotion, but also help you navigate the politics and prepare for performance review and compensation discussions."
+"Career coaching can help you not only achieve the necessary goals to build a strong case for promotion," but also help you navigate office dynamics "and prepare for performance review and compensation discussions."